Refresh Unity Assets

 You perform VCS pull.

-If you do not want Rider to refresh assets, clear the Automatically refresh assets in Unity checkbox in .
+If you want to disable this behavior, clear the Automatically refresh assets in Unity checkbox on the page of JetBrains Rider settings Ctrl+Alt+S.

 Refreshing assets in the play mode